kenplusplus/tdx-tools/utils/pycloudstack/README.md

-PyCloudStack abstracts the common objects/operations/resources for diverse cloud architectures like hypervisor stack based on libvirt or direct qemu command, container stack orchestrated by kubernetes or direct docker command, and the running or remote IaaS host.
+PyCloudStack abstracts the common objects/operations/resources for diverse cloud architectures like hypervisor stack based on libvirt or direct qemu command, container stack orchestrated by Kubernetes or direct docker command, and the running or remote IaaS host.

 It can be used to create advance deployment CI/CD operator via python plugin for